EloySchultz/2023-Beun-LANCo/README.md

 - Remove labels from seinpalen and put them higher up the seinpaal.
 They are currently at the bottom of each sein, but this area will get covered with tape during assembly.
 - Seinpaal 8 has a new pro-mini that has a reversed serial interface!
 This means that you need to connect the arduino to the FTDI programmer upside down!
 - If seinpaal uses mains cable for power:  blue is GND and brown is VCC.
 Most of them have a label on them that specifies this.
+- In TBM, I made it so that packets are spammed, but you may not want this.
+SyncStream was made to only send a packet whenever an LED needs to be updated.
+However, for TesLAN 6 we were running our crew-area panels on WiFi (this sucked).
+I noticed that by spamming many more packets (i.e., send over the entire frame buffer every time), it was more likely that packets came through.
+However, since in the future you should absolutely refrain from using WiFi at all, you can probably revert this back to how it was before (sending only the updates).
+Note that for some animations such as the flames, you will still need to send over almost the entire framebuffer.

+---

+# General tips for doing beun at the TesLAN:
+Below, some general tips and tricks for doing beun at the TesLAN.

+1. Go to storage often to index what you have and what you need to buy.
+Please remember that things regularly break and despawn in storage.
+Please test all beun long BEFORE the TesLAN.
+That usually entails taking stuff home, building a test setup and testing if it actually works.
+I know this can be quite alot, so keep track of the status of each beun device in an excelsheet (like I did in `Ouwe beun meuk voor Teslan 6.xlsx` on mjolnir, please note that this document is outdated but it may give you an idea on how to keep track of what is broken).
+It is quite important that you test stuff at home so that you can make an accurate budget.
+Don't just assume that things will be working when they come out of storage.
+They.
+Wont.

+2. Consider to bring the following tools to the LAN:
+- Both torx bit screwdrivers and phillips bit screwdrivers (we have both types of screws, there is no coherence)
+- Battery powered drill
+- Also smaller screwdrivers for things like kroonsteentjes (altough I have done my very best to replace all kroonsteentjes with WAGO clips)
+- Adjustable LAB bench powersupply with OCP (please, test things before you connect them with a regular PSU)
+- Multimeter
+- Soldering iron (bonus points if it is wireless, since especially for the crew area panels you will be running around alot), tin, desolder wick
+- Strippers (not the human kind), clippers, tweezers
+- Isolation tape, zipties, etc.
+- Small head lamp

+3. Put the following items on the beun budget if we do not have them in storage:
+- Screws (3.5x30mm and 3.5x40mm) --> This was unforeseen on TesLAN 6
+- CR2032 batteries --> This was unforeseen on TesLAN 6, were needed for LASER PC.
+- Speaker wire --> this is always handy to have, especially when bodging together the crew area panels.

+4. Communicate beforehand with the network wizards what your MAC adresses are and what IP adresses they will have on the LAN.
+This simplifies your life.
+They should put all beundevices on a separate VLAN, such that not everyone at the LAN can access the beun devices.
+If you have a list of IP adresses, I recommend programming this list in devices.h.
+Also, for the seinpalen specifically, many of our cables have one and where the clip is broken.
+The end where the clip is not broken goes into the seinpaal, as otherwise the cable falls out.
+The other (broken) end goes into the switch.
+This means that sometimes, a seinpaal might stop working because the cable somehow wiggled it's way out of the switch.
+That's life!
+Just reseat the cable and power cycle the seinpaal.
+5. Be in time with your beun budget.
+It can take 3 weeks or more before your budget is fully approved, so please submit your budget in-time with some margin.
+You can check Mjolnir for the format of the beun budget.
+6. Keep track of what people buy (also unforeseen) and put this in the beun financial result.
+Make sure that you do this fairly!

+That's it.
+Remember to also have fun lmao!

+ > Beun is beun.
+Beun is goei.
+Beun is an experiment.
+Beun is fun.
+Do beun.